-In this modern era it is important that students understand the importance of exercise and our Sport curriculum is designed to enable learners to become confident, resilient and healthy learners.
-We do this through both theory and practical lessons, encouraging a lasting interest in sport and physical recreation.
-Applied General and A-Level routes require students to be meta-cognitive and self-regulating in their grasp of exercise physiology and each route demands a confidence in applying this knowledge into different roles within challenging environments, for instance, with community centres or competitive sport.
+In this modern era, it is important that students understand the importance of exercise and our Sport curriculum is designed to enable learners to become confident, resilient and healthy learners, both theoretically and applied practically, and to encourage a lasting interest in sport and physical recreation.
+Applied general and A-Level routes require students to be meta-cognitive and self-regulating in their grasp of exercise physiology and each route demands a confidence in applying this knowledge into different roles within challenging environments (for instance, community fitness centres or competitive sport).

 What will I study?

 You will complete a range of units depending upon which BTEC course you choose to study.
 The list below are some of the key units on the courses.

 - Anatomy and physiology

 - Fitness training and programming for health, sport and well-being

 - Application of fitness testing

 - Coaching for performance

 - Development and provision of sport and physical activity